lochbihl/crypto-formalization-frameworks/IPDL_writeups/KE.md

             q := uniform Z_q
             oA := let _ = schedA in g^q
             oB := let _ = schedB in g^q

+Note above that `oA` and `oB` are scheduled independently by the adversary (thus fairness is not guaranteed).
+This reflects the structure of the real protocol, where there are two message sends.

 ### Simulation proof goal